Create a service hook for Azure DevOps with Microsoft Teams

 Project administrator permissions are required to create service hook subscriptions.
 Events for YAML pipelines are not supported.

-To bring events from Azure DevOps into Microsoft Teams, click the ellipsis or '...' at the top nav of your team channel, and select Connectors.
+To bring events from Azure DevOps into Microsoft Teams, select '...', the ellipsis, or at the upper navigation of your team channel, select Connectors.

 Select Azure DevOps from the list.